INFO523-S24/INFO523-S24/README.md

 ### Disclosure

 This content is derived from the course website for STA 313 - Advanced Data Visualization at Duke University, taught by Dr. Mine Çetinkaya-Rundel.
-I changed duke centric examples to Tucson centric, and created lecture activities past ae-01.
 The website has a new logo, color scheme, fonts, etc.

 [![](https://licensebuttons.net/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/)